Helios-One-HAM/The-HeliosOne-Game/README.md

 This game dares to ask the question? what if we coined a set of new ideas for a new framework of tools that are ubiquitous to all people?
-IF we take the limitations and restrictions in good faith from the FCC as they are when this was made.
+IfF we take the limitations and restrictions in good faith from the FCC as they are when this was made.
 They represent rules that create a play pen that acts like "humanity's testbed".